mvayngrib/cf-parity-mainnet/README.md

 ## current limitations
 - We do not have 100% automation yet when switching from the initial sync mode.
 - For security reasons we only proxy a small whitelist of JSON-RPCs from Indexer into the Ethereum node.
 This list can be extended later.
 - We do not have an integration into MyCloud stack yet.
+- Detect that the node got stuck, kill it, and start with the snapshot.
+- Add snapshots on a regular basis so that you can start from the last working one and catch up to the latest blocks quickly.